-It can be difficult to keep on top of your decking as the seasons change, but there are some things you can do that are essential to the cleanliness of your decking and in assuring it has a long life.
+If you’ve had decking built in your garden by a Denver deck company or any other decking company, you need to know how to look after it.
+It can be difficult to keep on top of your decking as the seasons change, but there are some things you can do to ensure it has a long life.

 This may seem obvious but a lot of people neglect to do this.

 After all, it rains a lot!
 Surely the rain clears off my decking?

 Unfortunately the rain is not enough.
 In fact during the wet months your decking is harder to keep clean during the mud and debris that gets scattered across it.

 - Firstly you’re going to want to get rid of all moss and debris.
 Use a stiff brush and continuously sweep the decking until it is clear of all obvious dirt.

 - Then use a hose pipe or pressure washer to wash this all away along with other built up dirt.

 Try and do this every time you notice a build-up on the decking.
 The more you clean it, the longer it will last.

 You may also choose to use a power spray or proprietary cleaner, but make sure you wait around two days for the decking to dry before adding a protective coat.

 It’s best to protect your decking once a year, as the yearly cycle is enough to wear down the protective layer and make your decking in need of a new coat.